leafo/moonscript/README.md

 without needing a separate compile step.
 All MoonsScript files are compiled in memory as they are run.

+    ~> moon my_script.moon

 Any MoonScript files that are required will also be compiled and run automatically.

-In addition to this, when an error occurs during runtime, the stack trace is rewritten to give line numbers from the original `.moon` file.
+When an error occurs during runtime, the stack trace is rewritten to give line numbers from the original `.moon` file.

+If you want to disable error rewriting, you can pass the `-d` flag.
+A full list of flags can be seen by passing the `-h` or `--help` flag.

 ### moonc

 `moonc` is used for transforming a MoonsScript file into a Lua file.
 It takes a list of files, compiles them all, and creates the associated `.lua` files alongside the `.moon` files.

+    ~> moonc my_script1.moon my_script2.moon ...

 You can control where the compiled files are put using the `-t` flag, followed by a directory.